"Everybody has an addiction; mine happens to be success."

 When Type 3s feel threatened, they become defensive and image-protective.

 The 2015 Meek Mill controversy triggered exactly this response.
 Reddit users noted how Drake became paranoid and defensive during this period, releasing strategic diss tracks to reclaim narrative control.
-The more recent Kendrick Lamar exchanges follow similar patterns—when his competence or authenticity gets questioned, he responds with calculated precision rather than raw emotion.
+The Kendrick Lamar battle followed similar patterns at a much larger scale, when his competence or authenticity gets questioned, he responds with calculated precision rather than raw emotion.

 The Cultural Innovation That Flows From His Psychology